ibm-cloud-docs/containers/ts-cluster-webhook.md

 *   The webhook is part of an add-on or other plug-in application that did not install correctly or is unhealthy.
 *   Your cluster might have a networking connectivity issue that prevents the webhook from communicating with the Kubernetes API server in the cluster master.

-Identify and restore the resource that causes the broken webhook.
+Run the following commands to create a test pod to get an error that identifies the broken webhook.
+If the test passes, then the failure might have been temporary and can be retried.
 {: tsResolve}

-1. Create a test pod to get an error that identifies the broken webhook.
-If the test passes, then the failure might have been temporary and can be retried.
+1. Run the following commands to create the test pod and label the `ibm-system` namespace.

     ```sh
-    kubectl run webhook-test --image registry.ng.bluemix.net/armada-master/pause:3.10 -n ibm-system
+    kubectl run webhook-test --image us.icr.io/armada-master/pause:3.10 -n ibm-system
-    kubectl delete pod -n ibm-system webhook-test
+    kubectl delete pod -n ibm-system webhook-test --ignore-not-found
     kubectl label ns ibm-system ibm-cloud.kubernetes.io/webhook-test-at="$(date -u +%FT%H_%M_%SZ)" --overwrite
     ```
     {: pre}